Zapping wands

 end)

 Great, now we’ve got to implement the zap.
-Head over to modules/game/actions and create a new file folder called zaps.
+Head over to modules/game/actions and create a new folder called zaps.
 Inside create a new file called hurtzap.lua.
+We’re going to extend the base zap to add a tiny bit of behavior to it.
+We’ll add a target, anything with health, and try to deal damage to it.

 local HurtTarget = prism.Target(prism.components.Health)